-Here again, some organizations attempt to limit costs by restricting the size of the wing (16 square foot top wings are required by Petaluma (California) Speedway and the URC), some ban hydraulic sliders, and some prohibit sliders of any sort.
+Here again, some organizations attempt to limit costs by restricting the size of the wing, some ban hydraulic sliders, and some prohibit sliders of any sort.

 Winged sprint cars started appearing at unsanctioned "open competition" races as early as the 1960s, and became wildly popular with fans throughout the US, over the objections of sanctioning bodies like USAC.
 Soon these "outlaw" racers were popular enough to form their own series, and the World of Outlaws tour was organized.

 As in other forms of auto racing, the wings provide negative lift or "downforce" to help the car stick to the track.
 The large end plates also act like the feathers on a dart, helping the car stay pointed in the right direction and keeping it from getting too far sideways.

 Another benefit of the end plates is the advertising space they provide for sponsors.
 This is especially important when you consider the difference between the cost of running a sprint car and the typical prize money at most tracks; no one makes a living on their winnings alone.